arc-eng/cli-demo/conversation/README.md

 # 💬 Conversation

-In some situations, a back-and-forth conversation may be the best **mode of interaction** between you and PR Pilot:
+In some situations, a back-and-forth conversation may be the best **mode of interaction** between you and Arcane Engine:
 - You're unsure about something and would like to **ask** a question
 - You want to create a task, but are **not sure** how to phrase it or where to begin
 - You want to **understand** a concept or feature in more detail

-PR Pilot is here to help you in these scenarios.
+Arcane Engine is here to help you in these scenarios.

 ## 🛠️ How it works